tari-project/tari/docs/src/reviewing_guide.md

 cause an out of memory exception.
 If a length is received from an untrusted source, it should be checked against a maximum before allocating memory.
 In these cases, it's often best to return an error so that the offending sender can be banned
    1. E.g. `let length = read_u64(stream); let mut buf = vec![0u8; length];` should be replaced with `let mut buf = vec![0u8; min(length, MAX_LENGTH)];`
+In addition, when a length of a vec is provided, check to see that all indexes into that vec or slice are valid.
+Are there any lengths that could result in a panic?

+Another, often missed, thing to look out for is when reading data from a vec - is there any data remaining that is not read.
+This is an easy way for an attacker to stuff blocks and data structures with data that will fill up the data store.
 1. Malleability bugs - blockchain data should never change.
 Check that all relevant data is included in hash or signature challenges.
 1. Cause of forks: Blockchain data used in hashes and signature challenges should have a single valid byte representation.